C API reference¶

 periodic shift that created the pair.
 This is only relevant when using periodic boundary conditions, and contains the number of bounding box we need to cross to create the pair.
 If the positions of the points are

-, the distance vector for a given pair will be given byr_ij = r_j - r_i + S @ H
+r_iandr_j, the bounding box is described by a matrix of three vectorsH, and the periodic shift isS, the distance vector for a given pair will be given byr_ij = r_j - r_i + S @ H.

 Under periodic boundary conditions, two atoms can be part of multiple pairs, each pair having a different periodic shift.